 Buy a Perseverance calligraphy wall scroll here!

-Start your custom “Perseverance” project by clicking the button next to your favorite “Perseverance” title below...
+Personalize your custom “Perseverance” project by clicking the button next to your favorite “Perseverance” title below...

 毅 is the simplest way to express perseverance in Chinese and Korean Hanja.

 This single-character version leaves a bit of mystery about what kind of perseverance you might want to convey.

-In Korean, this is usually associated with “strength of character".
+In Korean, this is usually associated with “strength of character.”

-In Japanese, this character can be pronounced about a dozen different ways (so we have left out the Japanese pronunciation guide that normally appears above).
-In Japanese this Kanji would usually be translated "strong” (perhaps strong-willed).
+In Japanese, this character can be pronounced in a dozen different ways (so we have left out the Japanese pronunciation guide that normally appears above).
+In Japanese, this Kanji would usually be translated as “strong” (perhaps strong-willed).

-The translation of this proverb literally means, "something so persistent or steadfast, that it is not uprootable / movable / surpassable".
+The translation of this proverb literally means “something so persistent or steadfast, that it is not uprootable, movable, or surpassable.”

-Patience is quiet hope and trust that things will turn out right.
 You wait without complaining.
 You are tolerant and accepting of difficulties and mistakes.
 You picture the end in the beginning and persevere to meet your goals.

-忍耐 can also mean “to endure", "restrain oneself" and in some context it can mean “perseverance” or “endurance".
+忍耐 can also mean “to endure,” “restrain oneself,” or “forbearance,” and in some contexts, it can mean “perseverance” or “endurance.”

-忍耐 is also used as a tenet of Taekwondo, Tang Soo Do, and other Korean martial arts where it's titled “Endurance” and romanized as “In Neh".
+忍耐 is also used as a tenet of Taekwondo, Tang Soo Do, and other Korean martial arts where it's titled “Endurance” and romanized as “In Neh.”